qlyoung/frr/doc/user/installation.rst

 -----------

 Building FRR from source is the best way to ensure you have the latest features and bug fixes.
-Details for each supported platform, including dependency package listings, permissions, and other gotchas, are in the developer's documentation.
+Up-to-date details for each supported platform, including dependency package listings, permissions, and other gotchas, are in the developer's documentation.
 This section provides a brief overview on the process.

 Getting the Source
 ^^^^^^^^^^^^^^^^^^